 On Volume 24 Cheerleader Melissa hits Sara Del Rey with a kick right in the face, prompting Dave Prazak and Portia Perez to lose it on commentary laughing.
 They even replay the spot twice to giggle at it and Portia asks to see it more times.

-Shimmer will defend its belt or otherwise have "Shimmer matches" on the shows of other promotions, most commonly Ring Of Honor...which caused a little mood whiplash for those watching both while Age Of The Fall was going on, since Lacey and MsChif were involved.
+SHIMMER will defend its belt or otherwise have "SHIMMER matches" on the shows of other promotions, most commonly Ring Of Honor...which caused a little mood whiplash for those watching both while Age Of The Fall was going on, since Lacey and MsChif were involved.
 The same for viewers of Full Impact Pro, where Rain and Leva were also swept up by the movement.
 It also shares the Eagles Club with All American Wrestling so they often acknowledge each other.

 Rebecca Knox goes from a polite, hand shaking, friendly babyface to an obnoxious, arrogant cheater all in the course of one match.